 one just for small dogs and puppies and one for larger dogs.
 It's fenced, has dog bags, parking, and picnic

-- Burlington Dog Parks: From Corinne - "There is a leash free park at Bayview Park on King Road North
+Corinne says: "There is a leash free park at Bayview Park on King Road North

 in Burlington.
 It is past the North Service Road.
 From 403, exit on Waterdown Road,